adiehl96/obsidian-gallery/README.md

 # Release Notes
+## 0.8.1
+ - Added button to copy current main gallery filter in a format that can be pasted in a note to generate a block gallery
+ - Added another button to paste the same information back in as a filter to use in the gallery
+ - Gallery blocks now support match case setting
+ - Better handling for dots in the image file name
+ - Gallery view optimizations
+ - Auto resizing gallery views when the window resizes
+ - removed old version specific codemirror dependencies

 ## v0.7.2
  - New setting to open filter by default in gallery
  - Can now choose if tags should match case in filter